 Cryptocurrency is a new financial frontier.
-But, unlike the centralized institutions of the old financial world, your success is in your own hands.
+But, unlike the centralized institutions of the traditional financial world, your success is in your own hands.
 When you participate in decentralized finance (DeFi), there is no customer service department to call when things go wrong.

 What is a seed phrase/crypto recovery phrase?